zella0/warmup-dom-review/README.md

 //Your answer here
 ---

 ## How does one create a 'click' event listener for the element with the id 'submitButton'?
+Show how to do it with vanilla JS and jQuery.

 ```
 //Your answer here